Matakitenga project

 Kai piro was traditionally a staple component of the Māori diet.
 However, over time and due to post-european contact, the practice of sourcing, processing, and consumption of kai piro has lessened to the degree in which it is no longer part of the common Māori diet today.
 The practice of kai piro is maintained today by remnants of an ageing Māori population.

-This will be achieved through interviews, and documenting the procurement of the required foodstuffs (plants, trees, kaimoana, shellfish, fish and birds) suitable for processing kai piro for fermentation, and ultimately for consumption.
-This will form the background knowledge for future scientific collaborations into the health benefits.
+The project achieved its objectives and aims through interviews, and documenting the procurement of the required foodstuffs (plants, trees, kaimoana, shellfish, fish and birds) suitable for processing kai piro for fermentation, and ultimately for consumption.
+This research formed the background knowledge for future scientific collaborations into the health benefits.